Last updated on 30 September 2019

 “Don’t do that, otherwise…”

 Too many of these make you overwhelmed.
 Whether to listen to or ignore?
-If you listen, confusion is the result, and if you don’t, anxiety and fear haunts your mind.
+If you listen, you get confused, and if you don’t, you get anxious.

 So, today, I will ease your fears and anxiety by giving you 11 simple health tips for pregnancy.
 These tips sound very basic but usually get ignored due to confusion.